b5media.com

 Bonsoirée

-“Foodies” can be pretty particular about their eating-out choices, as they look for that “something extra” in restaurants.
-Bonsoirée in Logan Square offers just that with an exclusive dining experience.
+'Foodies' can be pretty particular about their eating-out choices, as they look for that 'something extra' in restaurants.
+Bonsoir'e in Logan Square offers just that with an exclusive dining experience.

-This subtle café and catering company serves up French and American delicacies.
-While it’s open to the public most of the week, every Saturday night they […]
+This subtle caf' and catering company serves up French and American delicacies.
+While it's open to the public most of the week, every Saturday night they offer an invitation-only prix-fixe dinner, perfect for the true foodie with a sophisticated taste.
+They call it their 'underground' restaurant.
+The menu changes weekly, and anyone can sign up on the website.
+However, only a limited number of people are chosen at random and e-mailed …read more

 Chicago Honey Co-Op

-Every little step counts, and you can start by shopping from the Chicago Honey Co-Op, the “bee farm” on the west side of Chicago.
-Home to over 100 hives, this apiary provides […]
+Every little step counts, and you can start by shopping from the Chicago Honey Co-Op, the 'bee farm' on the west side of Chicago.
+Home to over 100 hives, this apiary provides job training opportunities while producing high-quality beeswax and honey products.
+You'll be buzzing about the chemical-free candles, lip balm, body bars, bath scrubs, and, of course, good old-fashioned honey' all while supporting local business and sustainable agriculture.

 Tony’s Italian Beef